Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 # Arshad Siddiqui (Work in progress)

 I'm a junior full stack web developer who recently graduated from Makers Academy Bootcamp.
 A few months prior to bootcamp I was self teaching using online resources such as codecademy, freeCodeCamp and The Odin Project; where I had loads of fun learning syntax and how to think algorithmically about a problem.
 What drew me to the field was my passion for problem solving as well as its fast pace.
 At bootcamp is where I learned plenty of things which I didn't consider important at the time such as TDD, writing clean code as well as effective communication for working with a team.
-I also learnt how important larger projects were to learning as compared to
+I also learnt how important larger projects were to learning as compared to grinding away at problems on codewars.

 ## Skills